Generalized Variational Inference in Function Spaces: Gaussian Measures meet Bayesian Deep Learning: Experiments

-In \Cref{1d_illustration} we illustrate GWI-net on a few toy examples.
+\shortparagraph{Illustrative Examples} In \Cref{1d_illustration} we illustrate GWI-net on a few toy examples.
 One can clearly see that the posterior predictive variance expands for regions lacking observations which demonstrates the ability of our method to quantify uncertainty.
-Additionally, we provide an example for two-dimensional inputs in Appendix \ref{ap:Illustrative_Example}.
+We provide an additional graphic comparison with SVGP in Appendix \ref{ap:addtional_plots} and an example for two-dimensional inputs in Appendix \ref{ap:Illustrative_Example}

 There we show that the pathologies regarding the quantification of in-between uncertainty discussed in \citet{foong2020expressiveness} are not present for our method.

-\paragraph{UCI Regression} In Table \ref{tab:UCI} we report the average test negative log-likelihood (NLL) (cf. Appendix \ref{ap:Implementation} for a definition) of GWI: SVGP and GWI-net (GWI: DNN-SVGP) and the results of several weight-space approaches for BNNs: Bayes-by-Backprop (BBB) \citep{blundell2015weight}, variational dropout (VDO) \citep{gal2016dropout}, and variational alpha dropout ($\alpha = 0.5$) \citep{li2017dropout}.
+\shortparagraph{UCI Regression} In Table \ref{tab:UCI} we report the average test negative log-likelihood (NLL) (cf. Appendix \ref{ap:Implementation} for details) of GWI: SVGP and GWI-net (GWI: DNN-SVGP) and the results of several weight-space approaches for BNNs: Bayes-by-Backprop (BBB) \citep{blundell2015weight}, variational dropout (VDO) \citep{gal2016dropout}, and variational alpha dropout ($\alpha = 0.5$) \citep{li2017dropout}.
 We also compare with four function-space BNN inference methods: functional variational inference with BNN prior (FVI) \citep{ma2021functional}, variationally implicit processes (VIP) with BNNs, VIP-Neural processes \citep{ma2019variational}, and functional BNNs (FBNNs) \citep{sun2019functional}.
+In order to ensure a fair comparison we matched neural network architectures and training procedures for the different methods.
+Detailed explanations are given in Appendix \ref{ap:Implementation}.

 One can see that GWI-net obtains the best mean rank of all methods being the best model on 4/9 datasets and performing competitively on all datasets.
 Note that we exclude FBNN and exact Gaussian processes from the comparison because their computational complexity is often prohibitively large.